Norse settlements in Greenland: Settlement and consolidation of society

 Christian churches and chapels have been excavated on numerous farms, including the Church of Brattahlíð, to which the Grœnlendinga saga's account of the little church of Thjodhild fits exactly.
 These churches were built by the respective landlord, and he was therefore – initially – also entitled to the taxes payable by the parish.
 Until the 11th century, Greenland was under the Archdiocese of Bremen.
 The Grœnlendinga saga reports that in 1118 the colony sent Einarr Sokkason to Norway to persuade King Sigurðr Jórsalafari (Sigurd the Jerusalem Rider) to assign Greenland its own bishop.
 The first Greenlandic bishop was Arnaldr from 1126, whose presumed remains were unearthed under the floor of the church of Garðar (other assumptions go to Bishop Jón Smyrill, died 1209).
 Several other bishops followed, for whose support significant benefices were set up.
 Around 1350 the church owned the largest farm and around two thirds of the best pasture land.

 The last Greenlandic bishop died in 1378.
 A successor was also appointed for him, but he refused to give up the relatively comfortable living conditions in Norway and travel to inhospitable Greenland.
 He was represented there by a vicar.
-He and his successors did not forego the Greenlanders' Church tithe.
+He and his successors did not forgo the Greenlanders' Church tithe.

 The lack of an overarching power meant that local rulers found themselves in an endless series of conflicts.
 In order to end the constant disputes, the Greenland colony subordinated itself to the Norwegian crown in 1261.
 King Hákon Hákonarson had also been working towards this step for a long time.
 In return, the colony received the promise of regular shipping connections.
 This step also resulted in a Norwegian trading monopoly.
 In 1294, King Eirik Magnusson of Norway issued letters of privilege to local merchants for the Greenland trade.
 All others, especially the Hanseatic League, were forbidden from shipping to Greenland.
 Apparently there was regular trade with one or two "state" ships per year until the second half of the 14th century.
 The Kalmar Union was to prove disastrous for trade with Greenland because the remote outpost was of little interest to the Danish royal family and trade dried up.
 The extent to which the Hanseatic League filled the gap, defying the Norwegian monopoly, still requires further investigation.